clarus/coq-blog/posts/2020-10-20 Improvements of coq-of-ocaml for functors and signatures.md

     End F.
     Definition F X := F.functor {| F.X := X |}.

 The class `FArgs` contains the functor arguments.
 This class has one field per functor parameter (in this case only `X`).
-We give to each declaration as an implicit parameter `` `{FArgs}`` so that the parameter `X` is always accessible.
-At the end, we materialize the functor as a function `functor` from an instance of the class of parameters, to the record of the resulting module.
-Eventually, we define the functor `F` as a function taking parameters in order and converting them to an instance of the class of arguments.
+We give to each declaration an implicit parameter `` `{FArgs}`` so that the parameter `X` is always accessible.
+At the end of the module, we materialize the functor as a function `functor` from an instance of the class of parameters, to the record of the resulting module.
+Eventually, we define the functor `F` as a function taking parameters in order and convert them to an instance of the class `FArgs`.

 Remark: we do not use the [section mechanism](https://coq.inria.fr/refman/language/core/sections.html), because this would not compose.
 Indeed, we cannot create modules inside sections in the current version of Coq.
-Thus we can only represent flat functors with sections, but not functors with sub-modules.
+Thus we can only represent flat functors with sections, and cannot represent functors with sub-modules.

 For modules represented by records we do the same, without the `FArgs` parameter.
 For example, we translate: